KIttojo/vk_api/README.md

 It's a simple using vk_api scrips for autoliking any public post/video/photo.

-To use this script you shell have installed Python 3.0 + on your PC.
+To use this script you shall have installed Python 3.0 + on your PC.

 There are few steps to start:
 1. Open .txt file and fill in gaps with your fakes accounts logins and passwords.